 Open only on holidays, the jade bazaar is in fact an outdoor parking lot run by the Taipei City government during the weekdays.
 There is a wide variety of items sold in this unique market, including jade bangles, beads, bracelets, earrings, pendants, trinkets, Buddhist and god statues, silvers, crystal, coral, teapots, stones, and combs.

-It is a swap meet, flee market, jewelry show, antique fair, and gemstone museum all in one.
+It is a swap meet, flea market, jewelry show, antique fair, and gemstone museum all in one.
 Some items are expensive, while others are standard quality, but everything is touchable and negotiable.
 Many of the items sold at the market are quite colorful, and visitors often find themselves enchanted by the many hues of jade.

 To celebrate the 30th anniversary of the establishment of the market, the Chinese Jade Art Culture Exchange Association (中華玉器藝術文化交流協會) held a series of exhibitions featuring jade, crystal, coral, and colored gemstones every week during the month of August.
 The event was designed to help to make the pubic aware of the various kinds of stones, and to develop the skills and knowledge necessary for gemstone identification.